 This Five from Five webpage outlines what explicit instruction is, summarises key research findings, and provides a list of related references and further reading suggestions.

 Use these resources to support your school to plan and implement lessons that are aligned with explicit instruction principles:

-This Literacy Hub professional learning topic supports teachers to learn more about the principles of explicit direct instruction (EDI) and explains how to plan and implement phonics lessons following these principles.
+This Literacy Hub professional learning topic supports teachers to learn more about the principles of explicit instruction and explains how to plan and implement phonics lessons following these principles.
 This material includes background information, webinar recordings, prompts for putting learning into action and resources for practical implementation.

 Whole-school curriculum approach

 Best practice evidence informs school leaders and teachers that a whole-school curriculum approach to planning and teaching benefits students and teachers.
 A whole-school curriculum approach: